 The following is a representative sample of her experience representing insurers in insurance coverage matters:

-- Represented two insurers in an environmental coverage case where the insured sought to recover over $68 million.
+- Obtained a no coverage determination from the appellate court on behalf of two insurers in an environmental coverage case where the insured sought to recover over $68 million.

 - Represented primary insurer of a municipality involved in a high-profile shooting in Atlanta, Georgia.